icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/service-address.md

 addresses are used to establish or locate a connection to a server that hosts the service.

 {% callout type="information" %}
-A server address scheme is always ice or icerpc.
-No other scheme is currently supported.
+The scheme of a server address is always ice or icerpc.
+No other scheme is currently accepted.
 {% /callout %}

 An ice or icerpc service address without a server address can have query parameters.
 And lastly, an ice service address can have a fragment; this fragment corresponds to an Ice facet.

-In C#, record class `ServiceAddress` is simply a parsed and validated representation of a service address URI: it holds exactly the same information.
+In C#, record class `ServiceAddress` is a parsed and validated representation of a service address URI: it holds exactly the same information.

 ice and icerpc service addresses can be divided in 3 categories: